What is it?

 The relationship between young children and close caregivers is sometimes called an “attachment” relationship.
 An attachment relationship refers to the special emotional bond between an infant and caregiver, whom the infant most readily turns to for comfort when he or she is hurt, upset or frightened.
 Likewise, this special caregiver, sometimes called an “attachment figure”, plays an important role in supporting infants’ and young children’s curiosity for play and exploration.

-Infants can form close bonds with many important loved ones.
+Infants and young children can form close emotional bonds with many important loved ones.
 But they often form the closest bond with the person they spend the most time with.
 Depending on the situation, that person could be the mother, father, grandparent or another caregiver.
 The person may be related to the child or not.

-Signs that a parent or caregiver and infant have good attachment are when the infant:
+Signs that a parent or caregiver and infant have a secure attachment are when the infant:

 - shows affection

-- greets the parent and wants to be close to you after they've been apart
+- greets the caregiver after they have been apart

-- interacts with the parent while exploring (looks back and makes eye contact)
+- goes out to explore and also interacts with their parent while exploring (for example, looks back and makes eye contact while playing)

-- is more comfortable with the parent than strangers
+- is more comfortable with the caregiver than strangers

-Here are some signs that an infant may be at risk for mental health problems.
+Here are some signs that an infant may be at risk for mental health challenges.

 - were abused as children

-- have a mental health challenge or disorder, including postpartum depression
+- have a mental health challenge or illness, including postpartum depression

 - have drug or alcohol problems